Multiplier ideals of plane curve singularities via Newton polygons: Introduction

 If $S$ is a complex surface there are many results about multiplier ideals and their associated jumping numbers.
 J\"arvilehto described the jumping numbers of a simple complete ideal in a two-dimensional regular local ring, and deduced a formula for the jumping numbers of a \textit{branch} $(C,o)$ on a smooth surface $S$ (see \cite{JarJNSCI}).
 Smith and Thompson introduced the notion of \textit{contribution} of an exceptional prime divisor of the minimal embedded resolution $\pi$ of a plane curve singularity $C$ on a smooth surface $S$, and they relate this notion with the rupture components of the divisor $\pi^*(C)$ (see \cite{STIrrelExcDiv}).
 Tucker \cite{TuckerJNAlgSurf} and Naie \cite{JNN} gave also descriptions of the jumping numbers in this case.
 Tucker studied multiplier ideals on a surface $S$ with rational singularities by using the notion of \textit{critical contribution} of a \textit{reduced} exceptional divisor to a jumping number and applied it to give an algorithm to compute the jumping numbers (see \cite{TuckerJNRatSing, TuckerJNAlgSurf}).
 Moreover, he established an iterative relation between the jumping numbers of a branch and those of its approximate roots (see \cite[Chapter VI]{TuckerJNAlgSurf}).
 Alberich-Carrami\~nana, \`Alvarez Montaner, and Dachs-Cadefau gave a different algorithm to compute the jumping numbers and the associated multiplier ideals (see \cite{AAD}).
 Later on Alberich-Carrami\~nana, \`Alvarez Montaner and Blanco gave an algorithm to compute the integral closure of an ideal of $\C \{ x, y \}$ in terms of monomials in a set of maximal contact elements of its minimal log-resolution.
 Combining this algorithm with the one in \cite{AAD}, they obtained an algorithm to compute the multiplier ideals and jumping numbers of an ideal of $\C \{ x, y \}$ in terms of a system of generators of it (see \cite{Blanco}).
-In his PhD Thesis, the third named author described the jumping numbers and the generators of the multiplier ideals associated with a plane branch $C$ on a smooth surface in terms of the semi-roots of $C$ by using Newton maps (see \cite{GuzmanPhD}).
-Zhang obtained also similar results as Guzm\'an with different techniques \cite{Zhang}.
-The fourth author generalized these results to any plane curve singularity by using Eggers-Wall trees and toroidal modifications (see \cite{PhD-Robredo}).
+In the case of an analytically irreducible plane curve singularity, a similar result describing the associated multiplier ideals was obtained with different methods in \cite{GuzmanPhD} and also in Zhang's preprint \cite{Zhang}.
 Other recent works about jumping numbers of multiplier ideals in this context are \cite{HJFormulaJN, HJHNORdTree}.